nophead/NopSCADlib/readme.md

 ---
 <a name="cable_clip"></a>
 ## Cable_clip
 Cable clips to order.
 Can be for one or two cables of different sizes.
+Can use an insert and a screw from below or a screw and nut either way up.

 [printed/cable_clip.scad](printed/cable_clip.scad) Implementation.